aminwastaken/vitale-form-api/README.md

 ## Launching the app

-Run  `docker-compose run web python manage.py migrate` then `docker-compose up --build` you need to have docker and docker-compose installed on your machine.
+Run  `docker-compose run web python manage.py migrate` then `docker-compose up --build`.
+You need to have docker and docker-compose installed on your machine.